 If you don't have access to cable, you can also watch on your computer at the same times on the web page for the Media Center: www.communitymediacenter.net.

-If you missed any of the broadcasts, such as the programs about Edward Durell Stone, Jeanne McDonnell's presentation on Juana Briones, or the presentation that included 2005 Bryant Street, they are available on DVD to borrow from the History Desk at the Palo Alto Main Library.
-The History Desk is open Tuesday evenings and Thursday afternoons.
+If you missed any of the broadcasts, such as the programs about Edward Durell Stone, Jeanne McDonnell's presentation on Juana Briones, or the presentation that included 2005 Bryant Street, they are available on DVD to borrow from the History Desk located in Room H-5 at the Cubberley Center.
+The History Desk is open Tuesday evenings from 4 to 8 and Thursday afternoons from 1 to 5.

 - Photos of Mayfield School, including class pictures from the 1930s